 c.1952 - The theatre running "Meet Me After the Show," a 1951 release with Betty Grable and Macdonald Carey, along with "The Sea Hornet."
 Thanks to Ken McIntyre for finding the photo.

 1963 - "Irma la Douce" at the Van Nuys.
-Thanks to Laurel Canyon Rider for finding this photo for a post on the Los Angeles Theatres Facebook page.
+Thanks to Laurel Canyon Rider for finding this photo to share in a now vanished post on the Los Angeles Theatres Facebook page.

 1964 - A view by Howard D. Kelly looking northwest.
 It's in the Los Angeles Public Library collection.

 c.1970 - A terrific screen tower shot.
-It's one Carol Momsen found for a post on the Photos of Los Angeles Facebook page.
+It's one Carol Momsen found for a post on the Photos of Los Angeles private Facebook group.

 1970s - A photo from the Sean Ault collection.
 Thanks for sharing it, Sean!